 Vision

-When it comes to envisioning a better world, free of inequity, violence and oppression, a world in which humans exist in harmony with nature, in which all of our needs are met, we’ve healed all our traumas and the environmental crisis is simply a chapter in our history books, we need to bear in mind that even if this world does ever come to be, it will most certainly not be in our lifetimes, nor in our children or grandchildren’s lifetimes.
+When it comes to envisioning a better world, free of inequity, violence and oppression, a world in which humans exist in harmony with nature, all of our needs are met, our traumas healed and the environmental crisis simply a chapter in our history books, we need to bear in mind that even if this world does ever come to be, it will most certainly not be in our lifetimes, nor in our children or grandchildren’s lifetimes.

 That ideal world is, for our intents and purposes, a fantasy.
 But it is also a powerful reminder of what we hold most dearly as human animals, and what the majority of us would like to strive for, if we truly believed it were possible.
 Utopia, sadly, will always be a fantasy.
 There will always be power-hungry, unscrupulous and sociopathic people among us, and our best laid plans will continue to be upended by the vicissitudes of life, whatever form our societies may take.
 The economy will continue its eternal turbulence, and we will continue to suffer natural disasters and disease.

-Even so, the fantasy is valuable, in that it brings us home to our spirits, to our deepest dreams and longings.
+The fantasy is valuable, in that it brings us home to our spirits, to our deepest dreams and longings.
 But again, remember that to achieve real change, we must also have a vision that is more realistic, that does not so fundamentally conflict with the uncomfortable realities of the world we currently inhabit.
-After all, while we would all like to imagine that our descendants will inherit a far better world than the one we know now, I’m sure we would all like to see our own lot substantially improved while we’re still alive.
+After all, while we would like our descendants to inherit a far better world than the one we know now, I’m sure we would all like to see our own lot substantially improved while we’re still alive.

-And so, I will focus on a relatively achievable vision within the next few generations, hopefully inspiring of action.
+And so, I will focus on a vision relatively achievable within the next few generations.
 Keep in mind that this is written by an author whose background is in regenerative land-care, the mental health field and the arts, so my perspective will inform this vision, and I invite you to draw inspiration from it, but also to explore your own vision - consider where it differs, and where it aligns.
 We can learn a lot about ourselves from this kind of exercise.

 My vision is heavily informed by the aspirational world of solarpunk and the more practical road-map that permaculture gives us towards a regenerative and humanistic future.
 For those who are unfamiliar, both of these frameworks are well worth studying and exploring.
 They can both provide boundless inspiration for our visions of a better future, as well as some of the resources needed to make progress towards them.
 I believe they complement each other very well, as each excels where the other falls short.